-If you have insurance, you can either obtain an estimate online using our Patient Payment Estimator online tool, which will ask you for a few pieces of important information regarding your health coverage plan, and the services you are considering, in order to produce an estimate just for you.
-If you prefer to speak with someone interactively in order to obtain an estimate, or if you are uninsured, please call us at 1-888-246-3812 to speak with one of our specialists who will be happy to assist.
+You can obtain an estimate online using our Patient Payment Estimator online tool, which will ask you for a few pieces of important information, such as if you have health insurance and the services you are considering, in order to produce an estimate just for you.
+If you prefer to speak with someone to obtain an estimate, please call us at 1-888-246-3812 to speak with one of our specialists who will be happy to assist.

 Independent laboratory and radiology services will also bill you separately for reading and interpreting EKGs, X-rays, EEGs and lab work.

 It means a patient does not have insurance coverage for hospital services by a third party like Medicare, Medicaid, Workers Compensation or another insurance company.
 Other common terms used when referring to uninsured patients are self pay and private pay.

 It is a good idea to contact your physician's office to get the best description possible of the services that you need.
 Then, if you have insurance, contact your insurance company and make sure that the services required are covered services under your specific plan.
 If they are not covered, then you would be considered uninsured for these services.